Table of Contents

 COM4: I/O base 0x2E8, IRQ 3

-Then, you will need to determine what this virtual port should be connected to.
+Port Mode: What the virtual port is connected to.
 For each virtual serial port, you have the following options:

 virtual serial port to the physical device.

-You can tell VirtualBox to connect the virtual serial port to a software pipe on the host.
-This depends on your host operating system:
+Host Pipe: Configure Oracle VM VirtualBox to connect the virtual serial port to a software pipe on the host.
+This depends on your host OS, as follows:

 On a Windows host, data will be sent and received